Tour Our National Parks

 Bryce Canyon National Park

 Hoodoos — distinct pillars of rock shaped by erosion — in red, orange, and white create an incredible landscape, often described as "castle-like."
 There is even a spot called Fairyland Point!
 Not only eye-popping by day, Bryce Canyon National Park is located far from the distracting light of civilization and offers a prime view of the night sky.
 The park even hosts moonlight hikes and star parties.

 Miami, Naples, and Homestead Florida

 The Everglades National Park extends throughout the southern tip of the Florida peninsula and most of Florida Bay.
-The park is known for its rich bird life.
-You might even see one if you go on a walk led by a park ranger.
-And if you want to get closer to the water, boat tours are available at Flamingo and Gulf Coast.
-You can also rent a canoe from the same places.
+It's known for its rich bird life, including herons, sandpipers, and egrets.
 Did you know that the Everglades National Park is the only place in the world where alligators and crocodiles exist side by side?
-Take a trip to the park and check it out for yourself.
+Learn more about this vast park and what has threatened it.

 Grand Canyon National Park

 Grand Canyon, Arizona

 At almost 18 miles wide and one mile deep, "grand" is a befitting description of this park, one of the most remarkable natural wonders in the world.
 Nearly five million people visit it each year, most taking in the views of the South Rim rather than those of the less popular North Rim, though both are seasonally open to the public.
 Mule trips, hiking, and whitewater rafting offer various ways of experiencing the canyon and the Colorado River.